View Document Text

 Form ADV Part 2A – Disclosure Brochure

-This Form ADV Part 2A (“Disclosure Brochure”) provides information about the qualifications and business practices
+This Form ADV Part 2A (“Disclosure Brochure”) provides information about the qualifications and business

-any questions about the content of this Disclosure Brochure, please contact the Advisor at (541) 650-6061.
+the content of this Disclosure Brochure, please contact the Advisor at (541) 650-6061.

 Integrity Wealth is a registered investment advisor with the U.S. Securities and Exchange Commission (“SEC”).
-The

-information in this Disclosure Brochure has not been approved or verified by the SEC or by any state securities
+The information in this Disclosure Brochure has not been approved or verified by the SEC or by any state securities

 authority.
 Registration of an investment advisor does not imply any specific level of skill or training.
 This Disclosure